jeremyj563/wsl-setup/README.md

 # Setup
-Ansible config for setting up an Ubuntu dev environment
+Ansible config for setting up an Ubuntu dev environment in WSL

 ## Quick Start
 Just run these commands locally on a fresh Ubuntu installation